Achievable logoAchievable logo

 • High-intensity aerobic exercise enhances collagen synthesis, improving joint integrity.

-Bone remodeling occurs in response to mechanical loading, making progressive overload essential for structural adaptations.
+Bone remodeling occurs in response to mechanical loading, so progressive overload is essential for structural adaptations.

 Endocrine adaptations